 The Eastern School has a subscription to this online database which features full-text articles from journals and reports on complementary and holistic medicine, including acupuncture, Chinese, and herbal medicine.

-If you would like to research this database, please contact the librarian.
+If you would like to research this database, please contact the librarian for a password.

 BioMed Central is a publisher of 220 open access, online, peer-reviewed journals in Science, Technology and Medicine.
 Students can research pertinent articles under the topic, "Complementary and Alternative Medicine."
 While "BioMed Central is committed to providing free access to original research papers," the value-added content, e.g., review articles, is not free.